 The majority of clients will start with individual classes before moving into group classes.
 Many continue to do both to manage the issue and for some private classes will be the only suitable option if the pain is highly irritable.

 All clients begin with individual classes.
-Group classes often remain unsuitable for these issues but we can eventually get there.
+Group classes often remain unsuitable for serious issues.

 Neck pain, migraines and tension headaches

 While not lower back pain, more and more people are finding the same non-specific outcomes in diagnosis.
 Using the same principals and protocols, I have had some success in reducing the frequency and intensity of pain, migraines and headaches.

 All clients start with individual classes and need to progress before moving into group classes.
 Many continue to do both to manage the issue.

 What to bring?

 Bring any notes and advice you have received from medical staff on what should be avoided, what should be moved later and what needs work now.

 If you are on any drugs then ask your doctor or pharmacist if they are safe for exercise.
 Don't bring X Rays or MRIs, only what has been diagnosed.